Natural materials

 Learning experiences

-Explore through free play
+Explore through child-initiated and child-led play

 Encourage children to explore natural materials through hands-on activities that involve observation, touch, sensory stimulation and manipulation.

 Set up a table with a collection of natural materials, or add them to a trough or basket.
 Let children play freely with natural loose parts.
 Talk to them about their different properties and characteristics.

 Use natural materials to create works of art.
 Artworks can be flat or three-dimensional sculptures.
 They can be displayed on a table, a wall, or hung from a ceiling.
 View the Sticks, Stones & Feathers Exhibition at Boorai, a children's art gallery in Melbourne.